germanysources/FOSSwareSearch/README.md

 * **InitialSQLQuery**: The sql query, which is executed after we received the results from the hosting providers.

+### SQLite
+The sqlite-driver needs a temporary-directory.
+If the folder /tmp is not writeable, you can use the enviroment-variable ```ORG_SQLITE_TMPDIR``` to set an other tmporary-directory.

 ## Build ##
 ### Dependencies ###
 Maven is used for building the java part.
 Except the artifact: